bobbycomet/Conky-Studio/README.md

 - Warnings are summarized (not one line per unknown token)
 - Images cannot currently be reconstructed from legacy theme references.
 Re-add assets through Studio after import.

+>**Custom scripts & Lua:**
+Custom Script nodes are text-editable and can be paired with Custom Lua nodes for advanced integrations.
+This allows complex or non-standard logic from legacy themes to remain usable inside Studio, though behavior depends on the original script design.
+>
-Then you edit and **build** like any native project; preview and export stay **1:1** for what’s on the canvas.
+>Then you edit and build like any native project; preview and export stay 1:1 for what’s on the canvas.
+>

-This will be  improved as time goes on, but it cannot create a magical way to be 100% accurate if the limitation is beyond Conky Studio's control.
-Think of this as a migration and remixing tool: it gets existing themes into Studio quickly, while preserving complex sections through Custom Lua when automatic conversion is not possible.
+>This importer will improve over time, but some limitations are inherent to how Conky themes are written.
+Think of it as a migration and remixing tool: it gets existing themes into Studio quickly, while preserving complex sections through Custom Lua when automatic conversion isn’t possible.

 ---